fletchjp/MERG-Arduino-Software/ArduinoSTL/Readme.md

 There are several ways to approach this.

 1. Attempt to work around within this proposal e.g use Boost function instead of std::function.
+   I have tried this.
+There are problems with both of the Boost versions I have.
 2. Merge the two ways together avoiding the features which are not supported.
 3. Move this idea to another system e.g. Raspberry Pi PICO.